yarspirin/computer-science-algorithms/Strings/String Transformation/README.md

 # String Transformation

-String Transformation is the project which can be used to restore string by provided prefix/z - function values.
+String Transformation is the project which can be used to restore string by provided prefix-function or z-function values.

 # Tests